microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 Right now, default-generated Powershell Core profiles exist with a stable guid we've generated for them.
-However, when we move Powershell Core to being a dynamicically generated profile, we'll have to ensure that we don't create a duplicated "dynamic" entry for that profile.
+However, when we move Powershell Core to being a dynamically generated profile, we'll have to ensure that we don't create a duplicated "dynamic" entry for that profile.
 If we want to convert the existing Powershell Core profiles into a dynamic profile, we'll need to make sure to add a `source` key to the profile.
 Everything else in the profile can remain the